 BY JOHN SEEWER and JENNIFER McDERMOTT

-For more than 50 years, a Boston man kept a secret that not even his family knew until just before his death last May.
-Ted Conrad was a fugitive wanted in one of the biggest bank robberies in Cleveland’s history.
-And he had spent most of his life using the name Thomas Randele, a name he created six months after the heist in 1969.
+For more than 50 years, a Boston man kept a secret that not even his family knew until just before his death in May.
+He was a fugitive wanted in one of the biggest bank robberies in Cleveland’s history.
+And he had spent most of his life using a name he created six months after the heist in 1969.
 The U.S. Marshals Service is now piecing together how he managed to create a new life while evading authorities.
 His stunned friends in Boston say he was a devoted family man and one of the nicest and most honorable people they’d ever known.